OpenMDAO/OpenMDAO-Framework/docs/dev-guide/testing.rst

 The label is optional, and defaults to *default* when not explicitly defined.

-There is one other directive of note.
-The *doctest* directive is used to mark blocks of interactive shell Python code.
-Note that if the directive is omitted, the doctest builder can often find the Python blocks by itself, but it is still good form to include it.
+The *doctest* directive is used to specify blocks of interactive shell Python code.
+If the directive is omitted, the doctest builder can often find the Python blocks by itself, but it is still a good idea to include it so that you can control the environment.

 ::